 How many times have you witnessed parents who are in constant conflict regarding shared custody?
 In the United States of America, there are approximately 900,000 divorces annually, or about one divorce every 36 seconds.
 The average length of marriage in America is eight years, during which time married couples may have expanded their financial, moral, and emotional responsibility to include one or more children, who will now have to deal with child visitation obstacles.

 Separation and divorce present new issues of custody, which have reaching impacts on both financial and emotional well-being.
-In this article, we’ll discuss why obstacles to visitation occur (despite formal court instructions) and how couples can work together to reduce volatility in the post-divorce environment, and conflicts over visitation rights for parents and children.
+In this article, we’ll discuss why child visitation obstacles occur (despite formal court instructions) and how couples can work together to reduce volatility in the post-divorce environment, and conflicts over visitation rights for parents and children.

 Maintaining a Positive Co-Parenting Arrangement